 Luckily, the Vibe has an EVA foam padded back panel that will ensure your carrying comfort.
 And the sternum strap and the waist belt are also there to help distribute the load of the pack evenly across your torso.

 This backpack will ensure safety in all your ventures, as its name promises.
 How will it do that?
 Well, with the zip clip system of the zipper pullers.
 You attach the pullers to hooks, which makes it impossible for anyone to tamper with them without you noticing.

 In terms of comfort, the Venturesafe features molded foam back panel and padded shoulder straps.
 It will feel soft on your back, and the sternum strap will keep those straps in place, and ensure that one of them doesn’t fall off.
 Not just because of safety, but also because carrying the load of the entire pack on just one shoulder is a recipe for soreness and pain.

 What I really like about this pack is the two separate compartments.
 The front one is smaller and has an organization panel for your smaller items, which includes an RFID safe pocket for your wallet.
 And there is also an attachment clip for your keys, which will keep them safely away from your smartphone.

 Public transport is pretty much the go-to working place of pickpockets.
-And that's why the Metrosafe pack has not only one, but two different technologies to deter them from opening your pack!
-It features the zip-clip system, like we saw on the Venturesafe, and also a Lockabout security clip.
-The latter is a three level lock-down point, which allows you to safely lock the zippers and laugh if someone tries to rob you.
+And that’s why the Metrosafe pack has not only one, but two different technologies to deter them from opening your pack!
+It features the zip-clip system, as we saw on the Venturesafe, and also a Lockabout security clip.
+The latter is a three-level lock-down point, which allows you to safely lock the zippers and laugh if someone tries to rob you.

 But is going to be comfortable?
 It should be, with the padded back panel and shoulder straps.
 It might feel a little heavy, though, since it doesn’t have a sternum strap or a waist belt to help distribute its load evenly.
 But with a capacity of 25 liters, how heavy could it get?